jspecify/jspecify/docs/spec.md

 >
 > But note that types "inside" some of these locations can still be recognized,
 > such as a *type argument* of a supertype.

-> When analyzing source code, tools are encouraged to offer an option to issue
-> an error for an annotation in an unrecognized location (unless they define
-> semantics for that location).
-Tools are especially encouraged to issue an
-> error for an annotation in a location that is intrinsically non-nullable.
-When
-> reading *bytecode*, however, tools may be best off ignoring an annotation in
-> an unrecognized location (again, unless they define semantics for that
-> location).

 ## The declaration annotation